-Additionally, other partner organisations involved in safeguarding and child protection in Northern Ireland are represented on the various statutory and non-statutory committees that support the Board in its work.
+Additionally, other partner organisations involved in safeguarding and child protection in Northern Ireland are represented on the various statutory and non-statutory committees and sub-groups that support the Board in its work.

-The Board and its statutory and non-statutory committees are supported in its aims and priorities by a small SBNI Central Support Team (currently seven staff).
+The Board and its statutory and non-statutory committees and sub-groups are supported in its aims and priorities by a small SBNI Central Support Team (currently seven staff).
 For more details on the SBNI see: www.safeguardingni.org.